-The 2015 Methodology Review for the 2016 Access to Medicine Index followed four design principles:
+The 2017 Methodology Review for the 2018 Access to Medicine Index followed four design principles:

 The research team reached out to a broad range of experts active in access to medicine, including from governments, international institutions such as the World Health Organisation, from academia, investors and the pharmaceutical industry, to gather technical advice on specific aspects of the changing access-to-medicine landscape and how these can be reflected in the next Index analysis.
 Critical to this was ensuring that in each area of measurement, the role of the R&D-based pharmaceutical industry was clear.

-2. Preserve the capacity for fine-grained comparison between companies’ performances
+- Preserve the capacity for fine-grained comparison between companies’ performances

 The ability of indicators to reveal differences between company performances was checked using analyses such as correlation matrices, distribution analyses and response rate analyses.
 The need to tailor indicators for companies with very different portfolios or disease focuses was taken into account.

-3. Maintain capacity for trend analysis between successive Indices
+- Maintain capacity for trend analysis between successive Indices

 Adjusted indicators were checked to ensure that they collect data that is comparable to data from past Indices for key access-to-medicine topics.